Slots Empire Casino Review

 Overview

-Slots Empire Casino launched in 2019 on the RTG platform (Real Time Gaming / Spinlogic) under Wonder Play Company N.V. — the same operator group that runs verified Warning-tier sister sites Las Atlantis and Red Dog.
-The casino positions itself with a distinctive Roman Empire theme and a three-deposit welcome package advertised up to A$7,500 plus extras for Bitcoin and Neosurf depositors.
-The library runs 1,050+ pokies across RTG, Spinlogic, Betsoft, Rival, Saucify, and other providers.
+Slots Empire Casino launched in 2019 under Infinity Media Group LTD on the RTG (Spinlogic Gaming) platform.
+The casino positions itself with a distinctive Roman Empire theme and a three-deposit welcome package advertised up to A$7,500 — 230% match up to A$2,500 claimable three times, with an extra 20% for Bitcoin and Neosurf depositors.
+The library is the broadest in the cluster at 1,050+ pokies spanning RTG, Spinlogic, Betsoft, Rival and Saucify studios.

 Welcome Bonus

-The headline welcome is a 230% match up to A$2,500 that can be claimed three times across the first three deposits — advertised total of A$7,500.
-Bitcoin, Neosurf, and Instant Gift Card depositors receive an extra 20% on each match.
+The headline welcome is a 230% match up to A$2,500 claimable three times across the first three deposits — advertised total of A$7,500.
+Bitcoin, Neosurf and Instant Gift Card depositors receive an extra 20% on each match.

 Minimum deposit varies by method: A$10 for Neosurf, A$20 for Bitcoin, A$30 for credit cards.